What Is Therapeutic Phlebotomy Treatment?

 When it comes to therapeutic phlebotomy for children, it’s not unlikely for a physician or specialist to be with the parents and child while the blood draw is taking place.
 Most children’s hospitals offer this ‘service.’
 It tends to ease the discomforts of the parents and child.
 The physician can answer questions and put everyone’s mind at ease by making sure the entire procedure is going smoothly.

-The procedure can be performed regularly as prescribed by the child’s doctor.
+The procedure can regularly be performed as prescribed by the child’s doctor.
 It may be a procedure that needs to happen for years for the child to live normally.

 For the most part, therapeutic phlebotomy is entirely safe.
 Most of the risks involve a user-error.
 As a phlebotomist, it’s important to understand those risks.
 You are taking responsibility for someone’s well-being with every blood draw.